 Having learned from instructors such as Chris Jenkins and Tom Holman, Christophe then had the opportunity to shadow two Primetime Emmy Award winning re-recording mixers, Fred Tator and Chris Philp, during an Emmy Foundation Summer Internship.

-Now in Paris, Christophe works as a freelance re-recording mixer (Arthur Musah’s Naija Beta).
+Christophe now works as a freelance re-recording mixer.
 He has assisted Academy Award Nominee Vincent Arnardi (Amélie, The City of Lost Children, Delicatessen, Little Buddha, Revolver, Alexander) on various films, including Amat Escalante’s La Región Salvaje, Heli, and Jonás Cuarón’s Desierto.

-Born in Monaco, a citizen of France and Lebanon, Christophe is a proud Third Culture Kid who has lived in four countries and who enjoys his acute “identinitis.”
-He is fluent in French, English, and Spanish, and has an addiction for dark chocolate.
+Born in Monaco, a citizen of France and Lebanon, Christophe is a proud Third Culture Kid who has lived in five countries and who enjoys his acute “identity-nitis.”
+He speaks French, English, and Spanish fluently, polishes his German, and is currently learning Arabic.

 After graduating with a B.S. in Industrial & Systems Engineering, Christophe obtained his M.F.A. in Cinema-Television Production from the USC School of Cinematic Arts in Los Angeles.
 He was an Annenberg Fellow and a recipient of the Don Thompson Scholarship in Cinematic Arts and the Jack Nicholson Scholarship in Directing.